Birdsmith/gauntlet_projects/docs/Gauntlet Project 4 - Tiled AI Enhancement Project.md

 This project will introduce **two major features**:

 1. **AI-Powered Tile Tagging & Natural Language Map Generation**: AI will analyze tilesets, automatically tag them based on content (e.g., "water," "grass," "wall"), and use those tags to generate maps based on user prompts (e.g., "Generate a forest path leading to a castle").
-2. **Non-AI Features: Contiguous Option for Bucket Fill and Magic Wand Tools, and User-Defined Zoom Levels**: Two new features that enhance Tiled’s usability for level designers.
+2. **Non-AI Features: Contiguous Option for Bucket Fill and Magic Wand Tools, and User-Defined Zoom Levels**: Two new features that enhance Tiled's usability for level designers.

-##

-##

 ## **Features**